vinutmaradur/Movie_Recommendation_System/README.md

-# I will create the content of the README file for the Movie Recommendation System repository.
+# Content of the README file for the Movie Recommendation System repository.

-readme_content = """
 # Movie Recommendation System

 This repository contains the implementation of a Movie Recommendation System.
 The system utilizes various machine learning techniques to recommend movies to users based on their preferences, either through collaborative filtering or content-based methods.